Sagaia

 For the most part Sagaia does a good job replicating its arcade big brother.
 The wide screen format of has been sacrificed, resulting in a zoomed out view and smaller sprites.
 The color palette is noticeably darker and in a side by side comparison the loss of detail is apparent.
 But the game otherwise matches up pretty well.
 Sagaia was not an exceptionally stunning game to begin with, getting by on the sheer quantity of content it contains rather than technical prowess.

 Sagaia’s biggest innovation is its branching world map.
 At the end of every level you are presented with a choice between two stages in a lettered map that covers the entire alphabet.
 In total there are 28 levels however a single play through only has seven stages.
-Unlike certain titles in the series (Darius Twin) these aren’t simply palette swapped stages giving the illusion of choice.
+Unlike certain titles in the series (Darius Twin) these are not simply palette swapped stages giving the illusion of choice.
 There are a few but for the most part every level is distinct, with its own setting and enemies.

 This gives huge incentive to replay the game multiple times, more so than almost any other shooter.
 Not only are there different end game bosses at the end of each path but multiple endings as well.
 Some of these are comical while others are outright dark and depressing.
 The branching system is one of the best features in the genre and one that I wish more games would copy.